Follow Us On:

-Ashoka also known as Ashoka the Great, was an Indian emperor of the Maurya Dynasty who ruled almost all of the Indian subcontinent from ca. 269 BC to 232 BC.
-One of India’s greatest emperors, Ashoka reigned over most of present-day India after a number of military conquests.
-His empire stretched from the Hindu Kush mountains in Afghanistan to the present-dayBangladesh and the Indian state of Assam in the east, and as far south as northern Keralaand Andhra Pradesh.
+Ashoka is also known as Ashoka the Great, was an Indian emperor of the Maurya Dynasty who ruled almost all of the Indian subcontinent from ca. 269 BC to 232 BC.
+One of India’s greatest emperors, Ashoka reigned over most of present-day India after some military conquests.
+His empire stretched from the Hindu Kush mountains in Afghanistan to present-day Bangladesh and the Indian state of Assam in the east, and as far south as northern Kerala and Andhra Pradesh.
 He conquered the kingdom named Kalinga, which none of his ancestors had conquered starting from Chandragupta Maurya.
 His reign was headquartered in Magadha (present-day Bihar).
-He embraced Buddhism after witnessing the mass deaths of the Kalinga War, which he himself had waged out of a desire for conquest.
+He embraced Buddhism after witnessing the mass deaths of the Kalinga War, which he had waged out of a desire for conquest.
 He was later dedicated to the propagation of Buddhism across Asia and established monuments marking several significant sites in the life of Gautama Buddha.
-Ashoka was a devotee ofahimsa (nonviolence), love, truth, tolerance and vegetarianism.
+Ashoka was a devotee of ahimsa (nonviolence), love, truth, tolerance, and vegetarianism.
 Ashoka is remembered in history as a philanthropic administrator.

 Ashoka was born to the Mauryan emperor Bindusara and his queen, Dharmā [or Dhammā].
-He was the grandson of Chandragupta Maurya, founder of Mauryan dynasty.
+He was the grandson of Chandragupta Maurya, founder of the Mauryan dynasty.
 He had been given the royal military training knowledge.
 He was a fearsome hunter, and according to a legend, killed a lion with just a wooden rod.
 He was very adventurous and a trained fighter, who was known for his skills with the sword.
 Because of his reputation as a frightening warrior and a heartless general, he was sent to curb the riots in the Avanti province of the Mauryan empire.
 Bindusara’s death in 273 BC led to a war over succession.
 According to Divyavandana, Bindusara wanted his son Sushim to succeed him but Ashoka was supported by his father’s ministers.
 A minister named Radhagupta seems to have played an important role.
 Ashoka managed to become the king by getting rid of the legitimate heir to the throne, by tricking him into entering a pit filled with live coals.
 The Dipavansa and Mahavansa refer to Ashoka killing 99 of his brothers, sparing only one, named Tissa, although there is no clear proof about this incident.

 The coronation happened in 269 BC.
-The early part of Ashoka’s reign was apparently quite bloodthirsty, he became a follower of the Buddha‘s teaching after his conquest of Kalinga on the east coast of India in the present-day states of Orissa and North Coastal Andhra Pradesh.
+The early part of Ashoka’s reign was quite bloodthirsty, he became a follower of the Buddha‘s teaching after his conquest of Kalinga on the east coast of India in the present-day states of Orissa and North Coastal Andhra Pradesh.
 Kalinga was a state that prided itself on its sovereignty and democracy.
-With its monarchical parliamentary democracy it was quite an exception in ancient Bharata where there existed the concept of Rajdharma.
+With its monarchical parliamentary democracy, it was quite an exception in ancient Bharata where there existed the concept of Rajdharma.
 Rajdharma means the duty of the rulers, which was intrinsically entwined with the concept of bravery and Kshatriya dharma.
 The Kalinga War happened eight years after his coronation.
-From his 13th inscription, we come to know that the battle was a massive one and caused the deaths of more than 100,000 soldiers and many civilians who rose up in defense; over 150,000 were deported.
+From his 13th inscription, we come to know that the battle was a massive one and caused the deaths of more than 100,000 soldiers and many civilians who rose in defense; over 150,000 were deported.
 When he was walking through the grounds of Kalinga after his conquest, rejoicing in his victory, he was moved by the number of bodies strewn there and the wails of the kith and kin of the dead. ars after his succession to the throne.
 As the legend goes, one day after the war was over, Ashoka ventured out to roam the city and all he could see were burnt houses and scattered corpses.
 The brutality of the conquest led him to adopt Buddhism, and he used his position to propagate the relatively new religion to new heights, as far as ancient Rome and Egypt.
 He made Buddhism his state religion around 260 BC, and propagated it and preached it within his domain and worldwide from about 250 BC.
 Emperor Ashoka undoubtedly has to be credited with the first serious attempt to develop a Buddhist policy.

 He is acclaimed for constructing hospitals for animals and renovating major roads throughout India.
 After this transformation, Ashoka came to be known as Dhammashoka (Sanskrit), meaning Ashoka, the follower of Dharma.
 Ashoka defined the main principles of dharma (dhamma) as nonviolence, tolerance of all sects and opinions, obedience to parents, respect for the Brahmans and other religious teachers and priests, liberality towards friends, humane treatment of servants, and generosity towards all.
-These principles suggest a general ethic of behaviour to which no religious or social group could object.
+These principles suggest a general ethic of behavior to which no religious or social group could object.

 Ashoka ruled for an estimated forty years.
 After his death, the Mauryan dynasty lasted just fifty more years.
 Ashoka had many wives and children, but many of their names are lost to time.
 Mahindra and Sanghamitra were twins born by his first wife, Devi, in the city of Ujjain.
 He had entrusted to them the job of making his state religion, Buddhism, more popular across the known and the unknown world.
-Mahindra and Sanghamitra went into Sri Lankaand converted the King, the Queen and their people to Buddhism.
+Mahindra and Sanghamitra went into Sri Lanka and converted the King, the Queen, and their people to Buddhism.
 They were naturally not handling state affairs after him.

-The reign of Ashoka Maurya could easily have disappeared into history as the ages passed by, and would have had he not left behind a record of his trials.
+The reign of Ashoka Maurya could easily have disappeared into history as the ages passed by and would have had he not left behind a record of his trials.
 The testimony of this wise king was discovered in the form of magnificently sculpted pillars and boulders with a variety of actions and teachings he wished to be published etched into the stone.
 What Ashoka left behind was the first written language in India since the ancient city of Harappa.
-The language used for inscription was the then current spoken form called Prakrit.
+The language used for inscription was the then-current spoken form called Prakrit.
 In the year 185 BC, about fifty years after Ashoka’s death, the last Maurya ruler, Brhadrata, was assassinated by the commander-in-chief of the Mauryan armed forces, Pusyamitra Sunga, while he was taking the Guard of Honor of his forces.
 Pusyamitra Sunga founded the Sunga dynasty (185 BC-78 BC) and ruled just a fragmented part of the Mauryan Empire.
 Many of the northwestern territories of the Mauryan Empire (modern-day Afghanistan and Northern Pakistan) became the Indo-Greek Kingdom.

 In 1992, Ashoka was ranked #53 on Michael H. Hart‘s list of the most influential figures in history.
 In 2001, a semi-fictionalized portrayal of Ashoka’s life was produced as a motion picture under the title Asoka.
 King Ashoka, the third monarch of the Indian Mauryan dynasty, has come to be regarded as one of the most exemplary rulers in world history.
 The British historian H.G.
-Wells has written: “Amidst the tens of thousands of names of monarchs that crowd the columns of history, their majesties and graciousnesses and serenities and royal highnesses and the like, the name of Asoka shines, and shines, almost alone, a star.”
+Wells has written: “Amidst the tens of thousands of names of monarchs that crowd the columns of history, their majesties, and graciousnesses, and serenities and royal highnesses and the like, the name of Asoka shines, and shines, almost alone, a star.”